 Fourteen people total were involved in our event for the Summer of 2017, the OTOL Missouri-Texas RailFest 2017.
 During the 8-day period of July 15-22 the group rode the Southwest Chief, Missouri River Runner, and Texas Eagle.
 We did the RideKC Streetcar in Kansas City, Metrolink in St. Louis, completed the DART light rail system in Dallas, and also in Dallas rode the M-Line heritage streetcar and the modern Dallas Streetcar.
 We rode the Las Colinas Area Personal Rapid Transit in suburban Irving, and the DCTA A-Train between Carrollton and Denton.
 In Chicago we rode one Metra commuter route out to Harvard and back.

 In the coming years, hopefully we will ride the various rail systems in Houston, Little Rock, Cincinnati, Detroit, Phoenix, Tucson, and Orlando.
-We also will eventually return to places such as Montreal, New Orleans, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, Boston, New York, and Denver to ride lines or segments that did not yet exist on our previous visits.
+We also will eventually return to places such as Montreal, New Orleans, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, Boston, and Denver to ride lines or segments that did not yet exist on our previous visits.